-If you are taking pictures of subjects near fluorescent lighting, you’ll need to manually set the white balance to correct for the tinting effect this causes.
+Fluorescent lighting requires a lower white balance for indoor photos.
 Because fluorescent light tends to be greenish or bluish, it may cause your photos to look cold.
 Adjusting the red tones on your camera will remedy this situation.